 Andi also worked as a Certified Pet Care Technician at PetsHotel and volunteers with Golden Retriever Rescue of the Rockies in order to learn as much as possible about dog behavior, dog training, Pet First Aid and CPR, and pet care in general.
 She has some training in TTouch and has studied the works of Dr. Sophia Yin, Victoria Stillwell, Dr. Patricia McConnell, Turid Rugaas, and Grisha Stewart, to name a few.

 My name is Sydney, born and raised in Colorado.
 I have always had a passion for animals, especially dogs.
-I currently own three Shar Peis, and they all have come a long way with one on one training.
+I currently own four Shar Peis, and they all have come a long way with one on one training.
 All were abused rescues with different cases.
-My male was aggressive towards all men, he would growl and lunge at any man who walked in the door.
-One of my females was aggressive towards any new company coming into the house.
-Neither one of them bit anyone but would show teeth, growl, and stomp their feet.
-My other female is a total sweetheart but is very shy with new people.
+Koda was aggressive towards men and is also dog reactive.
+One of my females, Harley was aggressive towards any new company coming into the house as well.
+Neither one of them have bit anyone but they both would show teeth, growl, and lunge.
+My other female, Zoey is a total sweetheart and shows her siblings how to be affectionate.
+Zoey is partially def and blind so her obstacles are different than the other two.

 With the help of tons of love, affection and reassurance that no one was going to hurt them anymore, they all became trusting towards people.
 They needed slow interaction with people at first, having people either sit down before they were introduced or come in with treats helped them see that people who were invited in, were not a threat.
 They all have so much love to offer but were not given the chance.